acouture603/kickstarter-analysis/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

+One challenge encountered was the countifs statements did not tally up correctly.
+In teh dataset I checked the counts by filtering the data only to find that I was missing a range in my new table.
+Once that was corrected, the totals matched for the overall analysis.
+Data entry and attention to detail is imperative.
+A simple, one range missing can derail results analysis if you are not careful to backcheck the work.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?